Sunday, September 26, 2010

 - Modern Family (ABC) - A special repeat of the season premiere did OK for a repeat with a prelim 4.17 million and a prelim 1.2 18-49 rating in a weak 8pm slot.

 - Better with You (ABC) - A special repeat of the pilot did a prelim 3.07 million and a prelim 0.9 A18-49 rating at 8:30.
 Just some more sampling and hopefully it found more viewers for its regular Wednesday airings.

 Airing tonight (Sunday) are season premieres of Fox's animated comedies from 8-10PM.

 Summing it up.
-Two and a Half Men, Modern Family, Cougar Town, The Big Bang Theory, How I Met Your Mother, The Office, Accidentally on Purpose, were impressive for the week.
-Everything else was OK (such as Community, Old Christine) or just plain old terrible (such as Parks & Recreation, Brothers).
+Modern Family, Two and a Half Men, The Big Bang Theory, The Office, $#*!
+My Dad Says, How I Met Your Mother, Mike & Molly, The Middle, Cougar Town, were impressive for the week.
+Everything else was OK (such as Better With You, Rules of Engagement, Raising Hope, Outsourced) or just plain old terrible (such as Running Wilde, Community).

 New on DVD/Blu-ray (March/April)

 03/03 - The Dick Van Dyke Show - Now...
 In Living Color!
 (Blu-ray)